Deepanshu1337/Bookworm/README.md

 ## Live Application URL

-The Application is deployed in https://aditya-sridhar.github.io/simple-reactjs-app
+The Application is deployed in https://Yet to be updated.

 Click on the link to see the application